List of NCAA Division I men's wrestling programs

-This is a list of men's collegiate wrestling programs in the United States that compete in NCAA Division I. For the 2025–26 NCAA Division I men's wrestling season, 77 schools in the United States sponsor Division I varsity men's wrestling.
+This is a list of men's collegiate wrestling programs in the United States that compete in NCAA Division I. For the 2026–27 NCAA Division I men's wrestling season, 77 schools in the United States sponsor Division I varsity men's wrestling.
 The most recent changes to the roster of D-I wrestling programs came in 2025–26 with the subtraction of one program.
 This list reflects each team's conference affiliation as of that season.

-NB: Women's wrestling became an official NCAA championship sport in 2025–26; however, of the 112 current women's programs, only six are sponsored by Division I members.
+NB: Women's wrestling became an official NCAA championship sport in 2025–26; however, of the 113 women's programs that competed in 2025–26, only six are sponsored by Division I members.